-What: Manage the production of all conference publications, including the final program and technical papers.
-Coordinate submitting papers to IEEE Xplore® Digital Library
+What: Manage the production of the conference publication, including the final program and technical papers.
+Submit papers to IEEE Xplore® digital library

 Who: Conference Publications Chair

 When: Begin 12 to 15 months before the conference

 6.4 - Multiple Publication of Original Technical Material in IEEE Periodicals

 The Publication Chair coordinates with the Technical Program Committee to finalize the conference proceedings and conference content for submission to IEEE Xplore.
 They work closely to provide authors with instructions for paper submission.
 They adhere to the guidelines and instructions within the Letter of Acquisition.

 MCE Conference Education provides eLearning courses that are useful for Publication Chairs and anyone involved in conference publishing.

 Topics include Conference Publications Overview, Preparing Your Conference Proceedings, and Conference Publication Tools.
 These courses and more can be found at the IEEE Center for Leadership Excellence (CLE).